sts10/radiation/README.md

 I know there's a better way to have users install Radiation--something with the `ln` bash command and setting up an alias for `ruby bin/runner.rb`.
 I have tried to get this working a few times but can't quite figure out which paths to make relative and which to make absolute.
 Would love any hints/ideas on how to get this done.

 # Changelog

+#### What's New in v 0.3.2

+Added a new main menu option "b - Add radiation function to your bash_profile" that appends a simple BASH function to the user's bash_profile for calling radiation from anywhere in their box.
+Some nifty `.grep` use makes it difficult for users to add the function multiple times.

 #### What's New in v 0.3.1